Somerset Attorney Provides Dedicated Guidance for Wrongful Death Lawsuits

 - The expenses of administering your deceased loved one’s estate

 - Loss of your deceased love one’s financial support, household services, society, comfort and guidance to their family

 - Your emotional distress caused by the loss of your deceased loved one

 In all my cases, I seek to maximize my clients’ damages, either through settlement negotiations with the defendant’s insurance company or at trial.

 What is a survival action?

 Pennsylvania recognizes a separate and distinct cause of action called a survival action.
 This is brought by a representative of the victim’s estate to recover damages that the decedent could have recovered for an accident or other wrongful act that the decedent could have recovered in a personal injury case if they had survived.
 Some of the damages that can be collected in these actions, such as reimbursement of medical bills, may be the same as in a wrongful death action, while others, such as the decedent’s pain and suffering, are not.
 These damages are distributed to the beneficiaries of the estate in accordance with Pennsylvania’s laws of inheritance, which might include others besides those entitled to recover damages in a wrongful death claim.
 The two-year period for bringing suit generally begins when the injury for which you seek damages occurred.
 If a survival action is appropriate, I will file it along with the wrongful death action.

 Contact an aggressive trial lawyer for wrongful death representation in Somerset

-For aggressive advocacy of your wrongful death claim, trust Matthew R. Zatko, Attorney at Law.
-Call 814-483-7075 or contact me online to schedule a free consultation.
-I serve clients throughout Somerset County, Bedford County, Cambria County, and Indiana County.
+Matthew R. Zatko, Attorney at Law takes on wrongful death cases and helps his clients collect damages after losing a loved one.
+Call 814-443-1631 or contact me online to schedule a free consultation.
+I serve clients throughout Somerset County, Bedford County, Cambria County and Indiana County.